Gongzi-Zhang/BNL_test/readme.md

 One can download the raw data from [google drive](https://drive.google.com/drive/folders/1SGtYnyDEmv8edpGVumi8tztlmNIQ3xuf?usp=sharing)

 # database
-A sqlite3 database is employed locally for run management, which is not synced to the github.
-A csv file is, which can be found [here](database/db.csv)
+A sqlite3 [database](database/BNL_test.db) is employed locally for run management.
+Meanwhile, a [csv file](database/db.csv) is also created for quick search.

 To create the local database, use the command:
 ```